our donors

 The Doris Switser Basey Memorial Fund was set up to fund whatever beneficial purposes the Northwest Baptist Foundation deemed necessary.

-Layuna was the sister of Frances Cavender.
+Layuna was the sister of Frances Cavender, another donor.
 Layuna was born in Texas in 1917 to James and Magdalene Cromer.
 She passed away on May 26, 2019, at the age of 101.
 She was a member of the First Baptist Church in Lubbock, Texas.

 She graduated from Lubbock High School and Texas Tech.
-She worked as a map maker for the Army Air Core during World War II in Washington, DC.
-Later she moved to Irving, TX where she went to work at Chance Vaught Aircraft.
-She met Peter Belbusti at Chance Vaught whom she married in 1954.
-They were married until the time of his death in 2000.[4]
+After working as a map maker for the Army Air Core during World War II in Washington, DC, she moved to Irving, Texas and worked at Chance Vaught Aircraft.
+She met Peter Belbusti at Chance Vaught, and they married in 1954.
+They were married until his death in 2000.[4]

-Layuna was a talented artist and she loved her plants and flowers.
-The Layuna Belbusti Fund for the Pacific Northwest Campus of Gateway Seminary supports various needs at the discretion of the Pacific Northwest Campus of Gateway Seminary Director.
+Layuna was a talented artist and loved her plants and flowers.
+The Layuna Belbusti Fund for the Pacific Northwest Campus of Gateway Seminary supports various needs at the discretion of the Campus Director.

-Mr. Bergen was born April 8, 1920, in Corn, Okla., to parents Isaac and Rosa (Friesen) Bergen.
-In 1935, his family moved to Washington and worked a year to save enough money for a down payment on a farm in Boulder, WY.
-They moved to Wyoming in 1936.
+Mr. Bergen was born April 8, 1920, in Corn, Oklahoma to parents Isaac and Rosa (Friesen) Bergen.
+In 1935, his family moved to Washington and worked a year to save enough money for a down payment on a farm in Boulder, Wyoming, where they moved in 1936.

-Mr. Bergen was in the Army Infantry during World War II, serving in New Guinea and the Philippines, and Occupied Japan.
+Mr. Bergen was in the Army Infantry during World War II, serving in New Guinea, the Philippines, and occupied Japan.
 He returned home to Wyoming in the fall of 1945.
 In March 1946, he and his family moved to Culver, where he farmed with his father and brother, and brother-in-law.
 He also managed Round Butte Seed Growers in Culver for a period of time and was involved in building the fertilizer plant there.

-On November 7, 1952, he married Ertith Franklin in Dallas, Texas.
+On November 7, 1952, he married Edith Franklin in Dallas, Texas.
 She preceded him in death.

 In 1972 he obtained his Real Estate license and later his broker's license and started his own firm, Ron Bergen Realty.
-He eventually bought the building that was State Center Realty and was a partner with Jim Waldorf.
+He eventually bought the State Center Realty building and partnered with Jim Waldorf.

 He was a faithful member of the First Baptist Church in Madras for over 50 years and helped in many missions of the church.

-In 1991, he married Jeanne Dodson of Madras and they enjoyed going to Yuma, Ariz., for the winter months.
+In 1991, he married Jeanne Dodson of Madras.
+They enjoyed going to Yuma, Arizona for the winter months.

-The Bergen Scholarship Endowment Fund was set up to offer scholarships for students attending the Pacific Northwest Campus of Golden Gate Baptist Theological Seminary.
-The Bergens also set up an additional fund called the Ron and Edith Bergen Memorial Trust Fund.
-This fund sent money to First Baptist Church Madras, Or., the Northwest Baptist Foundation, and the Juniper Baptist Association.
+The Bergen Scholarship Endowment Fund was set up to offer scholarships for students at the Pacific Northwest Campus of Gateway Seminary.
+The Bergens also set up an additional fund called the Ron and Edith Bergen Memorial Trust Fund to provide funds for First Baptist Church of Madras, the Northwest Baptist Foundation, and the Juniper Baptist Association.

-Tom’s unique connection with Ron Bergen: My father and Ron were in the same 33rd Army Infantry from Oklahoma during World War II.
-They both served in, New Guinea and the Philippines and Occupied Japan.
+Tom Hixson's connection with Ron: My father and Ron were in the same 33rd Army Infantry from Oklahoma during World War II.
+They both served in New Guinea, the Philippines, and occupied Japan.

 The Alfred and Frances Bower Memorial Fund was established to benefit East Kelso Baptist Church.

-C. Ervin was born and raised into a Christian family in Tacoma, Washington, in 1911.
-Later he attended Washington State College, in Pullman but finished his degree at Seattle Pacific College with a major in Bible.
-He met Lucille at a Baptist Young People’s Union (BYPU) at the First Baptist Church, Tacoma, WA.
-Then he continued his studies at Southwestern Baptist Theological Seminary in Ft.
-Worth, TX.
+C. Ervin Boyle was born in 1911 and raised in a Christian family in Tacoma, Washington.
+He attended Washington State College in Pullman but finished his degree at Seattle Pacific College with a major in Bible.
+He met Lucille at a Baptist Young People’s Union (BYPU) at the First Baptist Church in Tacoma before he continued his studies at Southwestern Baptist Theological Seminary in Ft.
+Worth, Texas.

-They returned to the Northwest when he pastored in Wyoming, and later became pastor at Bethel Baptist Church in Yakima, WA, an independent Baptist church.
-After some new work in Olympia and Spokane in 1950, Dr. Milam asked if I would come and be his assistant at the Convention in Portland, OR.
-This included being the editor of the Pacific Coast Baptist paper now the Northwest Baptist Witness.
+The Boyles returned to the Northwest after he pastored in Wyoming when he became pastor at Bethel Baptist Church in Yakima, Washington, an independent Baptist church.
+After some new work in Olympia and Spokane in 1950, he started work at the Convention in Portland, Oregon.
+This included being the editor of the Pacific Coast Baptist paper, now the Northwest Baptist Witness.

-In 1987, The Executive Board of the Convention recognized C. Ervin Boyle as Editor Emeritus for his 19 years of continued dedication to the Northwest Baptist Convention.
-After his death in 1992, Lucille continued to serve the convention by working with the library of the Northwest Campus of Golden Gate Baptist Theological Seminary now Gateway Seminary.[5]
-She would ride the local transit bus from Portland to Vancouver on a daily basis.
+In 1987, the Executive Board of the Convention recognized C. Ervin Boyle as Editor Emeritus for his 19 years of continued dedication to the Northwest Baptist Convention.
+After his death in 1992, Lucille continued to serve by working with the library of the Northwest Campus of Golden Gate Baptist Theological Seminary.[5]
+She rode the local transit bus from Portland to Vancouver on a daily basis.

-The Clifford and Lucille Boyle Memorial Fund was set up to benefit the Pacific Northwest Campus of Golden Gate Baptist Theological Seminary for the library, the Northwest Baptist Foundation and the Northwest Baptist Historical Society.
+The Clifford and Lucille Boyle Memorial Fund was set up to benefit the Pacific Northwest Campus of Golden Gate Baptist Theological Seminary (now Gateway Seminary) for the library, the Northwest Baptist Foundation, and the Northwest Baptist Historical Society.

 For forty-four years, Lee served as pastor of churches in the Northwest.
-At his side, Frances served faithfully, many times teaching school to enable Lee to give his full time to the work of the church.
+At his side, Frances served faithfully, including by teaching school to enable Lee to work full-time in ministry.

 After graduating from college, he pastored three churches in Texas.
-The Brocks, under the Lord’s guidance, headed west, arriving at Camas, Washington, in June 1952.
+The Brocks, under the Lord’s guidance, headed West, arriving at Camas, Washington, in June 1952.
 There Lee helped start the Lacamas Heights Baptist Church.
-Brock moved on to pastor other churches at Bonners Ferry, ID, Williams Lake, British Columbia, The Dalles, OR, and Goldendale WA.
+Lee moved on to pastor other churches at Bonners Ferry, Idaho; Williams Lake, British Columbia; The Dalles, Oregon; and Goldendale, Washington.

-During the years of his ministry, Lee was diligent in the work of the associations in which he served.
+During the years of his ministry, Lee was diligent in the work of the local Baptist associations.
 He served on countless committees and in many association offices.
-He served at least two terms as a member of the convention’s Executive Board.
+He served at least two terms as a member of the Convention’s Executive Board.

 In 1996, the Brocks received the annual Heritage Award of the Northwest Baptist Historical Society.[6]